scottmuc/scottmuc.github.com/source/_posts/2014-09-20-visiting-the-motherland-ukraine.markdown

 immediately could recognize my cousin [Lilia][lilia-twitter].
 She ran up to me and gave me a proper family style hug.
 Looks like I’m home!
 We took a bus to her home in the Northern part of the city.
 I was introduced to her roommate, [Vitalik][vitalik-twitter].
 He and I got along really well.
 He’s a web designer and looks to have a knack for it!
 Lilia had to go back to work so I unpacked and made myself at home.
 Later that evening Lilia’s sister, Natalia, arrived by train from [Ternopil][ternopil].
-She had a huge package of food from her parents and we all enjoyed a feast as I did my best to tell the story  myself and the Myц family history in Canada.
+She had a huge package of food from her parents and we all enjoyed a feast as I did my best to tell the story of myself and the Myц family Canadian history.

 [lilia-twitter]: https://twitter.com/RusalkaUA
 [vitalik-twitter]: https://twitter.com/uPadavan